 To enter the program, applicants need at least 18 quarter credits (12 semester credits) in the natural sciences, as approved by the Director of the Environmental Education program.
 This ensures students are prepared to take graduate level biology courses and succeed.
 Typically pre-requisite course work includes a year of introductory biology and three additional courses such as ecology, and plant or animal natural history courses.

-We recommend that students begin the program with the second Summer Session, taking ED 557 and EE 528.
+Students begin the program during the second Summer Session, taking ED 557 and BI 523.
 This permits successful completion of the program at the end of fall term the following academic year.
-However, it is possible to enter the program at other points.
-The curriculum consists of 52 graduate credits, 34 of which are core credits, distributed as follows:
+The curriculum consists of 52 graduate credits, 37 of which are core credits.

 Environmental Education Courses: